magento/devdocs/src/guides/v2.4/release-notes/commerce-2-4-4.md

 <!--- ACP2E-215-->

-*  `app:config:import` now executes without error when you update `time` values in `config.php`.
+*  The `bin/magento app:config:import` command now executes without error when you update `time` values in `config.php`.
 Previously, changing product alert configuration by manual editing (that is, not using the Admin) resulted in an error.

 ### Accessibility